Telmo-Sousa/Telmo-Sousa/README.md

 ## Hi there! 👋

-I'm Telmo Sousa, a passionate Portuguese tech enthusiast with a keen interest in CLI. ⚙️
+I'm Telmo, a developer and passionate Portuguese tech enthusiast with a love for the command line interface. ⚙️

 ### Tech Stack 💻